 National Student Exchange offers students the opportunity to study away in a college or university in the United States, its Territories, or Canada.
-Almost 200 colleges and universities participate in the NSE program.
-For a list and more information about individual schools visit the NSE website.
-February 22, 2021, is the deadline for 2021-2022 priority placements which are arranged at the annual conference in early March.
-If you miss the priority deadline and are still interested in applying, contact the UMF NSE coordinator to discuss available options.
+More than 170 colleges and universities participate in the NSE program.

 NSE Study Away Eligibility